Grandmasg/CivitAi_Deamon/README.md

 }
 ```

-Set this option according to your workflow needs.
-- `.gitignore` — Files excluded from git

-## GitHub integration
-- Add this folder to a new GitHub repository
-- Commit and push only the relevant files (see `.gitignore`)

-## CI/CD (optional)
+## Questions
-- Add a workflow in `.github/workflows/` for automated tests/deployment

----

-For questions or feature requests: see TODO_backend.md or open an issue.
+For questions or feature requests: see TODO_backend.md or TODO_frontend_search.md or open an issue.

 ## License